Towards Scalable Newborn Screening: Automated General Movement Assessment in Uncontrolled Settings: Conclusion, Limitations and Future Outlook

-In conclusion, our study demonstrates that we can successfully predict GMA with a promising AUROC of up to 0.8283, with performance generally better for the early group.
+This study presents a preliminary but promising step toward the development of an automated tool for General Movements Assessment (GMA).
+We demonstrate that infant motor quality can be predicted from video recordings with an AUROC of up to 0.8283, with overall better performance in the early GM group.
 This highlights the potential of using automated methods to assess infant motor behaviour.
 Despite the challenges posed by diverse data sources and recording conditions in the data, our results show that automated GMA is feasible in real-world clinical settings.
 This is a significant step forward in the early detection of neurodevelopmental disorders.
 This study lays the groundwork for further advancements, emphasizing the need for larger datasets and more refined models and feature extraction approaches to capture the data complexities.
-Ultimately, the goal is to enhance early prediction of neurodevelopmental diseases, offering a valuable tool for clinicians and ultimately improving patient care.
+Ultimately, the goal is to enhance early prediction of neurodevelopmental diseases, offering a valuable tool for clinicians, and ultimately improving patient care.

-One of the key weaknesses of this study is the relatively small dataset, which limits the robustness and generalizability of our results, as indicated by relatively large standard deviations across folds.
-Moreover, the heterogeneity of the data makes the problem more challenging, while broadening its impact in the clinics.
-Expanding the dataset would allow us to explore more sophisticated methods, such as Multiple Instance Learning (MIL), which could introduce interpretability by making predictions on a per-episode basis.
-Additionally, using Vision Transformers to directly process the videos could better capture spatial and temporal patterns, further improving classification accuracy.
-Future work within the current dataset could focus on developing further features from the extracted keypoints and exploring other model classes to leverage the temporal structure in the task.
+\paragraph{Limitations} One of the key limitations of this study is the small dataset size, which affects both the robustness and generalizability of the results, as reflected in the relatively large standard deviations across cross-validation folds.
+This also restricts our ability to perform stratified error analyses, such as evaluating performance differences across age groups or recording conditions, both of which are clinically relevant due to the evolving nature of infant movements.

+The demographic homogeneity of the dataset is another constraint, particularly in assessing how well the model performs across subpopulations.
+For example, evaluating the effect of skin tone on keypoint tracking is not feasible with the current cohort.
+While our \textit{Label \& Track} approach relies on a tracking algorithm that uses general visual features and is not explicitly tied to skin appearance, this assumed robustness must still be empirically validated.
+Importantly, the modular nature of our pipeline allows for the integration of improved tracking algorithms as the field advances.

+The heterogeneity of the video data (including differences in camera quality, angles, environments, and frame rates) adds complexity to the task but also increases clinical relevance by reflecting real-world variability.
+However, the limited dataset size again restricts our ability to systematically analyse how these factors influence model performance.